orguetta/orguetta/CV.md

 ## Additional Information

 - Active contributor to the cybersecurity and technology blog [Guetta’s CyberChronicles](https://blog.guetta.tech).
-- Developer of **NetScaler Guardian**, an automation tool for Citrix Gateway security.
+- Developer of **NetScaler Guardian**, an automation tool for NetScaler security.
 - Certified in military and civilian security clearance.